 Edward Chang is a defense, military, and foreign policy writer.
-His writing has appeared in The National Interest, The American Conservative, Real Clear Defense, and War Is Boring.
-He can be followed on Twitter at
+His writing has appeared in The National Interest, The American Conservative, Real Clear Defense, and Spectator USA.
+He can be followed on Twitter at @Edward_Chang_8.

 In the court of public opinion, perception decides whether an officer has exercised his powers prudently.
 The tragic death of George Floyd is no exception.